-You can use Street Story to report locations where you have gotten into a collision, or almost gotten into a collision (near-miss).
+You can use Street Story to give input about locations where you have gotten into a collision, or almost gotten into a collision (near-miss).
 You can also tell us about places you feel unsafe or places you love to travel through.

-Your reports will help community groups and agencies understand how to address transportation safety concerns.
+Your input will help community groups and agencies understand how to address transportation safety concerns.
 Street Story information is anecdotal and qualitative.

 Funding for this program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.

 We are a team working at the University of California, Berkeley, at the Safe Transportation Research and Education Center (SafeTREC).
 We would like to invite you to take part in our research study, which concerns pedestrian and bicycle safety.

 If you agree to participate, we'll ask you to complete an online survey.
 We'll ask you to provide information about places you've gotten into a crash, almost gotten into an crash, or felt safe or unsafe.
 Each submission should take about 3 minutes to complete.
 Make sure descriptions do not include identifying information, such as names or vehicle license plates numbers.